olivernewth/newth-quartz/content/Frameworks/SWOT.md

 - **Threats:** External negative factors

 ## Usage

-Used for assessing a product's competitive position in the market.
+Used for strategic planning and competitive analysis.
+Helps evaluate internal capabilities and external market factors.